jayllo-c/tp/docs/DeveloperGuide.md

 ### `find` Command: Enhance input validation for prefixes other than `lt` and `mt`

+Currently, the `find` command only validates the `lt` and `mt` prefixes, where other prefixes are not validated.
+This means that users may search for persons with fields that do not exist to begin with, which is guaranteed to return no results.

+#### Planned Implementation

+We plan to enhance the `find` command to validate all prefixes other than `lt` and `mt`.
+This will ensure that users are not able to search for persons with fields that do not exist in the `Person` object.

+However, we need to be careful about overzealous input validation where users may still want to search for fields using incomplete parts of a field, and hence we have to balance these two considerations.

+For example, an extreme case will be to search for persons with the `Name` field with `~`, which is disallowed to begin with as `~` is not a valid character for a name.
+We plan to inform the user outright that the search is invalid and will not return any results.

 ### UI: Wrap text on result box so only 1 scrollbar is needed